ww9rivers/MailMerge/README.md

 # MailMergeV2
-A small mail merger with Gmail, Google Docs templage and Google Sheets.
+A small mail merger with Gmail, Google Docs template and Google Sheets.